Rohini Hattangadi: Television

 Some of her television performances include Vimla Pandey of Mahayagya, the role of a Hindustani classical singer in Yeh Kahaan Aa Gaye Hum, a committed social worker in Intehaan and the unlettered and harassed Sakkubai in Hindustani.

 Hattangadi played lead roles in the Marathi serials Char Divas Sasuche and Vahinisaheb on ETV Marathi and Zee Marathi, respectively.
 She has played a parallel lead role in Marathi serial Honar Soon Mi Hya Gharchi on Zee Marathi.
 She played the lead role in a series on politics in India, where she played the leader of a major political party.
 In Hindi, She played the role of an actress in Ghar Ki Lakshmi Betiyann as Gayatri Baa.
 Over the years, she has been seen in a number of TV serials including Mahayagya, Thoda Hai Thode Ki Zaroorat Hai, Teache, Maayke Se Bandhi Dor and more.
 She played a special appearance in Chhal — Sheh Aur Maat, which aired in the TV channel Colors TV.
 She played a mother-in-law in Tuza Maza Breakup.
 She is also seen as Kashibai in the Marathi serial Swamini produced by Viren Pradhan on Colors Marathi.

+In November 2025, Hattangadi announced her retirement from television serials.